HiveDesk

 • Annual Leave: Beginning at 8 days per year, increasing with length of service.

-• Maternity Leave: 98 days with full pay.
+• Maternity Leave: 98 days with full pay (increased from 60 days under the 2022 amendments).

 • Sick Leave: 14 to 22 days per year, depending on the period of service.